Measures of irrationality for hypersurfaces of large degree: Birational Positivity and Covering Gonality

 where $E = \text{Ram}(f)$ is the ramification divisor of $f$.
 On the other hand, since $\pi$ is smooth one has

 for every $t \in T$.
 Furthermore, if $t \in T$ is general, then $C_t$ meets the effective divisor $E$ properly, and its image

 will not be contained in the exceptional set $Z(K_X) \subseteq X$ arising in Definition \ref{BVA}.
-Since by definition $f_t : C_t \lra X$ is birational onto its image, if follows from (*), (**) and Remark \ref{Examples.BVA} (iii) that $K_{C_t}$ satisfies property $\BVA{p}$.
+Since by definition $f_t : C_t \lra X$ is birational onto its image, if follows from (*), (**) and Example \ref{Examples.BVA} (iii) that $K_{C_t}$ satisfies property $\BVA{p}$.
 Hence $c \ge p+2$ thanks to Lemma \ref{Gon.Bound.Curve.Lemma}. \end{proof}

 \begin{corollary} Let $X \subseteq \PP^{n+1}$ be a smooth hypersurface of degree $d \ge n+2$.
 Then The same statement holds if $X$ is normal with only canonical singularities. \end{corollary} \noi Note that if we allow canonical singularities, then Example \ref{Cov.Gon.Exs} (v) shows that the statement is best possible for all $n \ge 2$ and $d \ge n+2$.
 When $n = 1$ we recover Noether's result that a smooth plane curve of degree $d$ has gonality $d-1$.